orwellian225/rl-power-grid/scripts/agents/DQN/DQN_Implementation_Details.md

 - The **learning rate** is low enough to ensure convergence while still allowing the agent to learn from each step.
 - The **buffer size** ensures the agent has sufficient experience to sample from, while not overloading memory.
-- The **target network** updates reduce the likelihood of training instability, common in reinforcement learning tasks with high-dimensional state spaces.
+- The **target network** updates, reduce the likelihood of training instability, common in reinforcement learning tasks with high-dimensional state spaces.

 ### Environment Setup